Soon the link to the manuscript on the outcomes of the DECSA trial will be available here!

 - Previous history of severe affective disorders on steroids (i.e. psychosis)

-Patients are randomized to either initial treatment with dexamethasone or burr hole craniostomy.
+Patients were randomized to either initial treatment with dexamethasone or burr hole craniostomy.

 Dexamethasone tapering course: